• Great local honey, from an environmentally conscientious apiculturist.

 raw cut comb honeycomb brightonhoney.com

-Honey has been gathered and used by humans for over 10,000 years.
-It was even found in the tomb of King Tutankhamun.
-The ancient Egyptians were not only well aware of honey’s medicinal properties but also produced mead, a fermented alcoholic beverage made from honey.
-Honey is still used medicinally today and many people believe that it has health benefits including treating allergies, wounds and burns as well as having antioxidant and antimicrobial properties.
-In addition to being delicious and nutritious, honey is a natural product with multiple uses beyond eating it out of the jar!
-It can be used as a sweetener in recipes or beverages, as an ingredient in DIY beauty products or added to your skincare routine.
+Humans have been gathering and using honey for over 10,000 years.
+It was even discovered in the tomb of King Tutankhamun.
+The ancient Egyptians were well aware of honey's medicinal properties and produced mead, a fermented alcoholic beverage made from honey.
+Even today, honey is used as a medicine and many believe it has health benefits, including treating allergies, wounds, burns, and having antioxidant and antimicrobial properties.
+Honey is not only delicious and nutritious but also a natural product with multiple uses beyond eating it out of the jar.
+It can be used as a sweetener in recipes or beverages, as an ingredient in DIY beauty products, or added to your skincare routine.
 You can even use it around the house as a cleaning agent or household remedy.

 Unlike other bee-like insects, honeybees are vegetarians and don’t like to be around humans.
 The only reason honeybees may be interested in you is they smell something sweet perhaps perfume or conditioner.
 Never swat at bees.
 If you ever see a clump of bees please make a beekeeper happy and give them a call and let them rescue the bees.